-Status Change Form (SC-1) For SCO Members
+Status Change Form (SC-1) For CCA Members

-In the instance when a SCO member is admitted to an extended care facility, the facility must submit a Status Change Form (SC-1) to Commonwealth Care Alliance and the appropriate member enrollment center with "Commonwealth Care Alliance SCO Member" clearly indicated on the form.
+In the instance when a CCA member is admitted to an extended care facility, the facility must submit a Status Change Form (SC-1) to Commonwealth Care Alliance and the appropriate member enrollment center with "Commonwealth Care Alliance Member" clearly indicated on the form.
 Please see the chart below for additional requirements:

-Event Triggers Approvals and/or Forms Where to Send Information Short Term Stays Less than 2 months Nursing facility calls Commonwealth Care Alliance's Provider Services to request authorization for SNF stay; Provider Services forwards call to appropriate Clinical Coordinator 866-420-9332 Greater than 2 full months but less than 6 months a) Status Change Form (SC-1) indicating member is short term with "SCO Member" clearly written on form.
-Appropriate boxes on form should be checked and physician's signature is required. b) MMQ a) MassHealth Enrollment Center, 45-47 Spruce Street Chelsea, MA 02150, fax 617-889- 3285 and fax a copy to Commonwealth Care Alliance -617- 830-0534 b) Electronic submission of MMQ through MassHealth system and fax a copy to Commonwealth Care Alliance 617-830-0534 c) MDS 3.0 c) Submit MDS 3.0 to SCO Clinical Coordinator via fax to Commonwealth Care Alliance 617- 507-0416 Short Term Discharges Upon discharge of short term Stay greater than 2 months but less than 6 months Status Change Form (SC-1) indicating member is short term with "SCO Member" clearly written on form.
+Event Triggers Approvals and/or Forms Where to Send Information Short Term Stays Less than 2 months Nursing facility calls Commonwealth Care Alliance's Provider Services to request authorization for SNF stay; Provider Services forwards call to appropriate Clinical Coordinator 866-420-9332 Greater than 2 full months but less than 6 months a) Status Change Form (SC-1) indicating member is short term with SCO Member or ICO Member clearly written on form.
+Appropriate boxes on form should be checked and physician's signature is required. a) MassHealth Enrollment Center, 45-47 Spruce Street Chelsea, MA 02150, fax 617-889- 3285 and fax a copy to Commonwealth Care Alliance -617- 830-0534 b) MMQ b) Electronic submission of MMQ through MassHealth system and fax a copy to Commonwealth Care Alliance 617-830-0534 c) MDS 3.0 c) Submit MDS 3.0 to Clinical Coordinator via fax to Commonwealth Care Alliance 617- 507-0416 Short Term Discharges Upon discharge of short term Stay greater than 2 months but less than 6 months Status Change Form (SC-1) indicating member is short term with SCO Member or ICO Member clearly written on form.
 Appropriate boxes on form should be checked and physician's signature is required.
-MassHealth Enrollment Center, 45-47 Spruce Street Chelsea, MA 02150, fax 617-889-3285 and fax a copy to Commonwealth Care Alliance 617-830-0534 Long Term Stays If the admission is long term (more than 6 months) a) Status Change Form (SC-1) indicating long term status with "SCO Member" clearly written on form.
+MassHealth Enrollment Center, 45-47 Spruce Street Chelsea, MA 02150, fax 617-889-3285 and fax a copy to Commonwealth Care Alliance 617-830-0534 Long Term Stays If the admission is long term (more than 6 months) a) Status Change Form (SC-1) indicating long term status with SCO Member or ICO Member clearly written on form.
 Appropriate boxes on form should be checked.
-Note: When the SCO member is admitted for a long term stay in a nursing facility, eligibility for MassHealth is redetermined and a) Submit to MassHealth Enrollment Center where the nursing facility is located and fax a copy to Commonwealth Care Alliance 617- 830-0534
+Note: When the member is admitted for a long term stay in a nursing facility, eligibility for MassHealth is redetermined and Patient Paid a) Submit to MassHealth Enrollment Center where the nursing facility is located and fax a copy to Commonwealth Care Alliance 617- 830-0534